The experiment

 Can you really build a blog entirely with AI?

 Yes — with important caveats.
 AI handles structure, research synthesis, and first-draft writing extremely well.
-What it doesn't provide is genuine first-hand experience, original data, or the specific insights that come from actually doing the work being written about.
-The best AI-assisted blogs combine AI efficiency with human insight at the review stage.
+What it doesn’t provide is genuine first-hand experience, original data, or specific insights from actually doing the work being written about.

 Will AI-written content rank on Google?

-Google's position is that it evaluates content quality, not the method of production.
+Google evaluates content quality, not the method of production.
 AI content that is accurate, well-structured, and genuinely useful can rank.
 AI content that is thin, generic, or produced without a clear audience in mind typically does not.
-The workflow matters more than the tool.

 How long does it take to write an article with AI?

-Using the BuzzRiding workflow: keyword research and brief (10 min AI + 5 min human direction), article draft (10 min AI generation), human review and edit (15 min), SEO metadata (5 min AI).
+Using the BuzzRiding workflow: keyword research and brief (15 min), article draft (10 min AI), human review and edit (15 min), SEO metadata (5 min).
 Total: approximately 45 minutes per article from brief to published-ready.